adrian154/blog/blogposts/jpeg.md

 # Chroma Subsampling

 The first method that JPEG uses to reduce the filesize is a technique called **chroma subsampling**.
 Essentially, this step exploits the fact that our eyes are much more sensitive to changes in brightness than to changes in color.
 After all, changes in brightness are how we perceive shapes and features.
-If you converted an image to black and white, you would still have a good idea of what the image is a picture of, whereas if you only had the color information your eyes would be much more confused.
-By reducing the precision of the color data, the size of each pixel can be reduced without a noticeable quality impact.
+If you converted an image to black and white, you would still have a good idea of what the image is a picture of, whereas if you only had the color information it'd convey much less detail.
+If we stored the color information at a lower resolution than the brightness information, it could reduce the size of the image without noticeably degrading the quality.

-RGB isn't very conducive to chroma subsampling, though, since each component contributes to both the color and the brightness of the pixel.
+RGB isn't very conducive to chroma subsampling, though, because the brightness of the pixel is baked into all three channels.
 JPEG first converts the RGB pixel data to a color space called [YCbCr](https://en.wikipedia.org/wiki/YCbCr).
 Like RGB, YCbCr pixels also consist of three values; however, the meaning of the values are different. **Y** is the luminance (brightness) of the pixel, and **Cb** and **Cr** together represent the color of the pixel without any luminance info.

 But how is RGB mapped to YCbCr?
 In my opinion, the relationship between the two color spaces is best explained visually.
 We can imagine RGB as a cube, with *x*-axis as red, *y*-axis as green, and *z*-axis as blue.